tbrowder/FontFactory-Type1/README.md

 MICR Encoding (MICRE) font
 --------------------------

-The MICR Encoding font for bank checks was optained from [1001fonts.com](https://www.1001fonts.com/micr-encoding-font.html).
+The MICR Encoding font for bank checks was obtained from [1001fonts.com](https://www.1001fonts.com/micr-encoding-font.html).

 The downloaded file was named `micr-encoding.zip` (which was deleted after unzipping it).